LiborKudela/OpenModelicaFromMatlab/README.md

 >> 1st_Script.simulate('YourPackage.YourModel')
 ```

 All the above was wrinting a script.
-Let's make it Sript.mos and and let it run bz OpenModelica Compiler.
+Let's make it Sript.mos and and let it run by OpenModelica Compiler.
 The argument in bracket is telling the cmd to run script without start (Wait) or with start (DoNotWait)

 ```